 However, tax advantages may not always offer enough benefits to offset other costs of conducting business as a corporation.
 Switching to an S corp comes with operational costs and administrative burdens.
 It can mean complex record-keeping and paperwork, as well as expenses associated with incorporation.
-You’ll need to run payroll, you may have to enroll in state workers’ compensation and unemployment programs, and you may have additional tax forms to file.
-Additionally, to take full advantage of all the tax benefits of running an S corp, you might require the services of a good accountant or tax professional which means additional expense for the business.
+You’ll need to run payroll, consider state workers’ compensation and unemployment programs, and you may have additional tax forms to file.
+A good accountant to help you take full advantage of an S-Corp’s benefits is an additional front-end expense.

-If you are interested to learn more about ways you can increase your tax deductions and lower your tax, use this link to schedule a call with one of our team members.
+If you are interested to learn more about ways you can increase your tax deductions and lower your tax, schedule a free consultation.